jundalisay/superb/content/en/research/mohammad/quran/sura-049a.md

 {{< s v="1" >}}  Do not place your opinions above that of Allah and His Messenger, and fear Allah.
-{{< s v="2" >}}  O you who believe!
-Do not raise your voices above the voice of the Prophet, and do not speak loudly to him, as you speak loudly to one another, lest your works be in vain without you realizing.
+{{< s v="2" >}}  Muslims,  Do not raise your voices above the voice of the Prophet, and do not speak loudly to him, as you speak loudly to one another, lest your works be in vain without you realizing.
 {{< s v="3" >}}  Those who lower their voices before Allah’s Messenger—those are they whose hearts Al- lah has tested for piety.
 They will have forgiveness and a great reward.{{< s v="4" >}}  Those who call you from behind the chambers—most of them do not understand.{{< s v="5" >}}  Had they remained patient until you came out to them, it would have been better for them.
 But Allah is Forgiving and Merciful.

-6. O you who believe!
-If a troublemaker brings you any news, investigate, lest you harm peo- ple out of ignorance, and you become regretful for what you have done.
+6. Muslims,  If a troublemaker brings you any news, investigate, lest you harm peo- ple out of ignorance, and you become regretful for what you have done.
 7. And know that among you is the Messenger of Allah.
 Had he obeyed you in many things, you would have suffered hardship.
 But Allah has given you the love of faith, and adorned